viu-csci-265-PYOA/Project-Arbor/README.md

 g++ \-o bin/raylib\_main.exe src/raylib/raytest.cpp src/raylib/raygui.cpp \-I include \-L lib \-lraylib \-lgdi32 \-lwinmm
 ```

-* Note, currently only 4 or 6 team members are able to compile code using the above command.
-It’s unclear why this is, but it is being investigated.
-So, you have been warned that it may not compile in Windows if you don’t have the necessary packages.
+* Note, currently only 4 or 6 team members are able to compile on Windows.
+It’s unclear why this is so, but it is being investigated.
+We hope no else experiences this, but be aware of it.

-### Linux
+### 4.2 Linux

-#### **For none-Debian Distros**
+#### 4.2.1 For none-Debian Distros

 * install raylib using your respective package manager.
 See below link for details and see section Install on GNU Linux: